mohamedsillahkanu/Code-Repository/malaria_analysis.md

-This is a section that talks about how to combine mulgtiples files of the same variables or columns into one.
+**This is a section that talks about how to combine multiple files of the same variables or columns into one**
 ## Method

 **This is one method how to combine files**